ifiok1equere/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists: contain command  that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 12-file_type: contain command that when executed will print the type of the file named iamafile
 13-symbolic_link: contain command that when executed creates a symbolic link to /bin/ls named __ls__
+14-copy_html: contains code that when executed Create a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.